tmasthay/Food-Combos/README.md

 **(3) database generation takes ~15 minutes, but after that queries are essentially instantaneous.**

-Here is a description of each command line arguments.
+Here is a description of each command line argument.

 ```
 ext -- desired file extension for your output file -- defaults to ".txt"